neondatabase/website/content/docs/guides/laravel-migrations.md

 ### Initialize a new project

 1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
-2. Select a project or click the `New Project` button to create a new one.
+2. Select a project or click the **New Project** button to create a new one.

 ### Retrieve your Neon database connection string

-Navigate to the **Connection Details** section to find your database connection string.
+On the Neon project dashboard, navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this:

 ```bash
 postgres://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require